kiransingh99/project-trubisky/README.md

 The codename 'Project Trubisky' refers to Mitchell Trubisky, the Quarterback of the Chicago Bears between 2017 and 2021.
 Whilst he was a promising young prospect coming out of college, his lack of accuracy was one of the reasons he struggled in the NFL.
 This project is named to pay homage to him.

 This project is made up of three parts:
-- Onboard:         the system embedded in to the football to collect data
+- On-board:        the system embedded in to the football to collect data
-- Offboard:        the system that receives the data transmitted from the onboard system
+- Off-board:       the system that receives the data transmitted from the on-board system
 - Post-processing: handles the data once saved to the computer, and generates meaningful output for the user

 All software used in this project is available in this Github repository

-### Onboard system
+### On-board system
 This system is embedded into the ball.
 It is comprised of:
 - Arduino Nano: processor
 - BNO055 (9 DOF IMU) measures linear acceleration, angular velocity, orientation
-- Micro SD Breakout Board: stores data onboard
+- Micro SD Breakout Board: stores data on-board

-This system collectes data from the two sensors and writes it to a file on the SD card.
+This system collectes data from the sensor and writes it to a file on the SD card.
 Each throw of the ball requires the corresponding data to be saved in a new file.
 Using user inputs, the system can be reset, and the data can be transmitted or deleted.
 The data is saved to a file as this is faster than transmitting it as it is measured, so this allows for a higher frequency of data readings.
 The accelerometer and gyroscope together track 6 degrees of freedom, which, when combined with a 3 axis magnetometer, whcih gives us information about orientation (which is required in a gravitational field) completely describes a rigid body; therefore these sensors are sufficient to fully monitor the ball's motion.

-### Offboard system
+### Off-board system
 This system is not connected to the ball, but is connected to a PC.
 It is comprised of:
 - Arduino Uno: processor
 - PC: stores data for future processing